International Sustainability Alliance: Purpose

 With 40% of carbon emissions coming from the built environment, real estate owners, occupiers, developers and funders around the world were facing ever increasing demands concerning the need for greater sustainability in the use of existing buildings.

 ISA is a response to the growing legislative and economic pressure across the world to address building sustainability.
 It helps members to develop a common understanding of how their buildings perform, what measures can be taken to improve them and what this means in terms of value and return on their investment.

 ISA had a database of commercial building assets comprising information gathered from members with retail, office and other commercial buildings in more than 50 countries.
-The diversity and breadth of data acquired from members – and in turn available to them – provided a unique resource on which to base decisions on investing in their buildings.
+The diversity and breadth of data acquired from members—and in turn available to them—provided a resource on which to base decisions on investing in their buildings.

 A key purpose of ISA was the provision of robust benchmarking services based on a very extensive and detailed body of data.
 ISA also promoted research on sustainability in the built environment.